jacqizee/BetterCred/README.md

 I think a major challenge for this project was managing expectations and prioritization.
 I was a bit ambitious at the beginning of the week, with several features I was hoping to build into my project.
 As the deadline for the project approached, I found myself wishing I had prioritized certain features of others.
 For example, in retrospect I would have rather worked to roll out more robust filtering/sorting of credit cards on the Explore page in place of more aesthetic features like dark mode.

+### Key Learnings

+Apart from getting more comfortable with Python, Django, and React through this project, these are some of the key learnings I took away:
+* Creating re-usable React components - for several features, like the reward categories, I created re-useable React components for icons and formatting, which eased styling and functionality of things on the front-end
+* Passing variables/states between components - I was able to gain a better understanding of use cases for why this makes sense to do.
+For example, I used this with the NavBar and the Login/Register modals, allowing the user to seamlessly swap between the two modals
+* Designing a SQL/relational database with the help of entity relationship diagrams and advanced planning and research

 ### Wins

 I think the biggest wins for this project include:
 * Building a full-stack application solo under a tight deadline
 * Continuing to improve my skills with React and Python/Django
 * Incorporating animations and MUI components for a visually appealing design
-* Creating a REST API and creating serializiers, populated serializers, and capability for user authentication
+* Creating a REST API and creating serializers, populated serializers, and capability for user authentication

 ## Future Features